 Evenings, too, are now equally low key.
 If Mr Ford has to socialise, he tries to be home in bed by midnight at the latest.
 If he isn’t going out, he’s apparently in bed watching TV by 10pm.
 “Talk about unsexy,” he says.
 I’m not sure many would agree.

 SHOP THE COLLECTION

 Tom Ford Beauty Tom Ford Noir Extreme Eau de Parfum - Thai Basil, Persian Lemon & Black Plum, 50ml

 Tom Ford Beauty Black Orchid Eau de Parfum - Black Truffle & Bergamot, 50ml

 Tom Ford Beauty Neroli Portofino Body Spray, 150ml

 Tom Ford Beauty Neroli Portofino Shower Gel, 250ml

-Tom Ford Beauty Grey Vetiver Eau de Parfum Spray, 50ml
+Tom Ford Beauty Grey Vetiver Eau de Parfum Spray - Orange Flower, Grapefruit & Nutmeg, 50ml

-Tom Ford Beauty Tom Ford For Men Extreme Spray, 50ml
+Tom Ford Beauty Tom Ford For Men Extreme - Bergamot, Mandarin Zest & Grapefruit Flower, 50ml